Ambulatory Care Pharmacy

 Staffing

-Residents will staff in the outpatient Taubman pharmacy approximately every 3rd weekend, including 1 minor holiday and one major holiday block.
+Residents will participate in outpatient pharmacy staffing approximately every 3rd weekend, including one minor holiday and one major holiday block.
+Residents will be on-call on Sundays (10am-4pm) 1-2 times per month.
 Residents receive all minor and major holiday blocks off that they are not scheduled to staff.
+Resident feedback forms are not required to evaluate staffing.

 Research and Publication Opportunities